enthdegree/kobo-emacs/BUILD.md

 One should touch as little as possible outside the Kobo's usual user directory, `/mnt/onboard/`.
 Its filesystem has a limitation that is too severe for us to live with: no symlinks.
 Instead we'll construct our sysroot inside an ext3 fs `/mnt/onboard/localfs.img` with all our binaries and dependencies in it and mount it to a folder `/mnt/onboard/.local`.
-The broad steps are as follows, which are also nearly a table of contents for what follows:
+The following steps are nearly a table of contents for the remainder of the document:

  - On the build machine
    - Create toolchains